 Jerry is a guitarist…

 living in Saint Paul, MN.
 His musical journey began over 35 years ago and continues to flourish, with the release of his third recording of original music for solo guitar, Yossarian’s Dream.
-He has incorporated every new stylistic turn presented along the way into his playing and composing.
-The scope of Jerry’s playing and composing covers roots and blues Americana to modern progressive rhythmic drumming, grooving bass lines, and thoughtfully disjointed melodies, all performed by one guitarist on one guitar.
+In this new recording, Jerry’s music and playing continue to grow, displaying a dedication to his craft and a willingness to push himself to be the best musician he can be.
+Not content to reside within a single style, Jerry’s playing and composing is restless, moving from classical to roots and blues to modern progressive.
+His new music combines rhythmic drumming, grooving bass lines, and thoughtfully disjointed melodies, all performed by one guitarist on one guitar.
 His passion of listening, studying, and performing continues to produce “a great reflection of many different styles” according to Kevin Barnes of KBEM Jazz 88.

 As a performer, Jerry is equally comfortable with an acoustic, nylon string, electric, or resonator in his hands.
 In addition to his performing as an acoustic guitar soloist, his projects have included Are You Experienced?
 (Jimi Hendrix 40th Anniversary Tribute), The String Trio (string band and early blues), as well as his current trio, Blues Contraption (funky slide guitar, bass, and cajon).